 Use this guide to find out about sources and commentary for administrative law, including ebooks, ejournals, and databases.

-Both LexisLibrary and Westlaw UK will provide holders of an Oxford SSO with relevant primary sources (amended legislation & case law) and commentary, in the form of both journal articles and books written for the practising lawyer.
+Both LexisLibrary and Westlaw UK will provide holders of an Oxford SSO with relevant primary sources (amended legislation & case law) and some commentary, in the form of journal articles if not practitioners' texts as well.

 English Legal Encyclopedia

-Halsbury's Laws of England (in print) is on Level 2 at KZ 1
+Halsbury's Laws of England (in print) is on Level 2 at KZ 1.
+(Holders of an Oxford SSO can also read this online via LexisLibrary)

 Reading List title?